“A traditional Englishman drinks tea to the point where his blood has long-since been replaced with an infusion of Ceylon, Assam and Darjeeling.”

 ― Fennel Hudson, A Meaningful Life

-Assam today is facing three considerable crises; flood, EIA, and the COVID-19.
+Assam, today, is facing three considerable crises; flood, EIA, and Covid-19.

-The inevitable socio-economic problem emerges like a trend as partly due to the underestimation of the problem.
+The inevitable socio-economic problem emerges like a trend partly due to the underestimation of the problem.
 The negative implications of the illegal migration have further retarded the structure.
-Subsequently, the Baghjan incident at Tinkusia District afflicted thousands of families; yet not under compliant.
+Subsequently, the Baghjan incident at Tinkusia District afflicted thousands of families, yet, not under compliant.
 The public sectors should be monitored to avoid such circumstances.
 The tragic shutdown of Hindustan Paper Limited was an unforgettable event.

-Thirdly the affects of COVID-19, the pandemic without exception affected millions.
+Thirdly, the Covid-19 pandemic has affected millions without exception.
 Considering the flood in Assam, the impact had worsened while the masses are striving.
-Essentially the tribal communities or the locals reliant on craft making and artists are in distress.
-The substandard workers of the tea garden are debilitated, at present the manufacturing of tea is in jeopardy.
-The tea industry is one of the mainstream industries of Assam which is labour-intensive and largely an organised sector.
-With the thriving concern of the tea industries of Assam; one of the oldest of times due to the pandemic and lockdown has tormented many lives.
+Essentially, the tribal communities or locals reliant on craft making and arts are in distress.
+The substandard workers of tea gardens are debilitated, at present, the manufacturing of tea is in jeopardy.
+The tea industry is one of the mainstream industries of Assam that is labour-intensive and largely an organised sector.
+With the thriving concern of the tea industries of Assam, the pandemic has tormented many lives.

 Assam is the land of the one-horned rhinoceros.
-Due to the large scale destruction caused by the flood, the animals are more vulnerable.
-Estimated more than 100 wild animals including rhinos died in the recent flood.
-The rhinos are facing extinction today since the extensive poaching whilst, 85% of the park strain underwater every year in monsoon.
-Besides that, the ‘Majuli’ island is facing erosion from flooding and the local communities do not have proper access to health care facilities.
+Due to the large scale destruction caused by floods, animals are more vulnerable.
+It is estimated that more than 100 wild animals, including rhinos, died in the recent flood.
+The rhinos are facing extinction today because of extensive poaching, whilst, 85% of the national park strains underwater every year in monsoon.
+Besides, the ‘Majuli’ island is facing erosion from flooding and local communities do not have proper access to healthcare facilities.
 They have to cross the river in case of severe health difficulties and it has become worse during the pandemic.